mzollin/CloudInf_restconf/README.md

-# CloudInf Restconf Lab
+# Introduction
-This Python script can be extended during the CloudInf Restconf Lab.
-It shows you how to do a basic Restconf request.
-The task is specified in a separate document.
+Configuring all your network devices one by one over the command line interface can be tedious.
+Spare your fingers and enable automation by using this model based approach which allows you to automatically provision all your devices using a Python script and configuration files.

-## Prerequirements & installation
+## Setup
-- Python > 3.6
+- Install Python > 3.6 and pip
-- pip
-- any text editor or IDE
-- we recommend to use virtual environments [Documentation](https://docs.python.org/3/library/venv.html)
 - Install the required libraries by running the command `pip install -r requirements.txt`

 ## Usage
 Start the program:
-`python restconf_example.py`
+`python restconf_provision.py`